CMU Ethics Hotline

 Is the telephone toll-free hot line confidential and anonymous too?

-.
 Yes.
-You will be asked to provide the same information that you would provide in an Internet-based report and an interviewer will type your responses into the EthicsPoint Web site.
-These reports have the same security and confidentiality measures applied to them during delivery
+You will be asked to provide the same information that you would provide in an internet-based report and an interviewer will type your responses into the NAVEX Global Web site.
+These reports have the same security and confidentiality measures applied to them during delivery.

-What if my boss or other managers are involved in a violation?
+What if my leadership team is involved in a violation?
 Won't they get the report and start a cover-up?

-The EthicsPoint system and report distribution are designed so that implicated parties are not notified or granted access to reports in which they have been named.
+The NAVEX Global system and report distribution are designed so that implicated parties are not notified or granted access to reports in which they have been named.